ebloc/eBlocPOA/README.md

 Navigate into `eBlocPOA` directory.

 :warning: Do `/init_custom.sh` only once.
-You do not need to do it again :warning:
+You do not need to do it again

 ```bash
 sudo ./init_custom.sh